macky360azure/Bitcoin-Related_Addresses/README.md

 * Only limited testing has been done
 * Relies on JSON responses from Blockchain.info that can sometimes be slow.
 Queries are not yet done asynchronously
 * Graceful error handling not yet implemented
-* No upper limit on related addresses has been implemented yet. i.e. If there are 100 million related addresses, it will run until it runs out of memory

 Related Accounts Identification
 -------------------------------